Sajama and Uyuni from La Paz to San Pedro de Atacama

 Other travel blogs in English:

-Please in advance so we can check availability in the hotels.
+Please contact us in advance so we can check availability in the hotels.

 ´Nos han gustado mucho los dos tours.
 Los chóferes y guías muy bien en ambos casos.
 Los hoteles nos gustaron mucho y todo ha salido muy bien.
 El Salar y Lagunas espectacular.
 En general muy bien todo.
 Muchas gracias!'